A nanophotonic laser on a graph: Results

 We further use our graph model to investigate the role of network topology on the lasing action.
 Specifically, we consider the effect of the network degree on the lasing threshold, for degree $D = 3,4,5,6$.
-For a given number and density of scattering points, changing the connectivity of the system has two main effects: i) it affects the scattering at the nodes, as light is distributed among different number of links, and ii) it modifies the linear length of the network, thereby changing the total gain available.
-The simulation in Fig.~\ref{fig:figure2_split2}a shows how the network degree impacts the lasing threshold.
-A rapid decrease of the lasing threshold for increased connectivity is visible, with a drop of threshold by an order of magnitude between $D=3$ and $D=6$ ($T_{D=3}/T_{D=6} = 10\pm0.2$), as shown in Fig.~\ref{fig:figure2_split2}b.
-These values are obtained from the threshold distributions by computing all the modes in a given wavelength window ($\Delta \lambda=1$ nm centred at $\lambda_0=600$ nm) and calculating the average of the lowest threshold modes over 1000 different realisations.
-We point out that the increase in network length with increasing degree and therefore the increased total gain (by a factor of $\sim 2$ when comparing \( D=3\) and \(D=6\)), cannot explain the threshold decreases alone.
+For a given number and density of scattering points, changing the connectivity of the system has two main effects: firstly it affects the scattering at the nodes, as light is distributed among different number of links, and secondly it modifies the linear length of the network, thereby changing the total gain available.
+The simulation in Fig. 4a shows how the network degree impacts the lasing threshold.
+A rapid decrease of the lasing threshold for increased connectivity is visible, with a drop of threshold by an order of magnitude between $D=3$ and $D=6$ ($T_{D=3}/T_{D=6} = 10\pm0.2$), as shown in Fig. 4b.
+These threshold values ($T$) are obtained from the threshold distributions by computing all the modes in a given wavelength window ($\Delta \lambda=1$ nm centred at $\lambda_0=600$ nm) and calculating the average of the lowest threshold modes over 1000 different realisations.
+We point out that the increase in network length with increasing degree, which is an increase in the total gain available, cannot explain the threshold decrease alone.
+The total gain increases by a factor of $\sim2$ (when comparing $D=3$ and $D=6$) while the threshold reduces by a factor of $\sim10$.